jju/stubbl/teams/vanadiumhunters.md

 ## History

-The Hunters have never managed to achieve a winning season.
-They are generally a bad team, but they did achieve a Doom Fist in the old-era UBBL.
+They are generally a bad team at the pro level, but they did achieve a Doom Fist in the old-era UBBL.
+The Hunters had never managed to achieve a winning season before the inaugural Open Division Orange Goblet.

 ### Seasons